Free shore access

 Enter the water directly from the sandy beach.

-Pay attention to the many boats that come to moor in front of the beach in summer.
+Pay attention to the many boats mooring in the cove in summer.

 The beach is located in a completely natural area, without any water or food option.
 The walk back up to the parking lot can be hard during summer: make sure you bring enough water along with you.